“Noor, you keep saying health insurance is important – but why?”

 Most importantly, you can avoid medical bankruptcy by setting aside funds for that worst case scenario, max out-of-pocket situation.
 There are a lot of financial vehicles that can help you make the most of the funds that you set aside specifically for medical expenses.

 Reason #3 – The US healthcare system is designed for a traditional health plan

 As a certified Global Health Practitioner, I have studied healthcare systems at a scientific level.
 As our economy and social context change, our healthcare system still has yet to catch up.

 This means in order to have a quality healthcare system you still need to have a traditional healthcare plan that has a max out-of-pocket and coverage for catastrophic and emergency situations.

 Now, situations change all the time and I’m here to help with that to help you strategize as your situation evolves as well as to leverage your situation for wherever you are, whatever situation you are in your business to make the most of your health care decision.

 Subscribe to my YouTube channel to be notified when I have a new video where I’m going to be talking about health insurance tips, tricks and insights.

-I offer free 15-minute consultations for any health insurance problem that you have.
+I offer 15-minute consultations for any health insurance problem that you have.
 If you think you’ve got a tough situation, make sure you book a call with me.
-I can solve it in 15 minutes for free.
+I can solve it in 15 minutes.